Snoopysnop/Ecotracker-Datamanager/readme.md

-## Prerequistes
+## Prerequisites
-The image folder defined in [application.properties](src/main/resources/application.properties) must be an exisiting path.
+The images folders defined in [application.properties](src/main/resources/application.properties) must be exisiting paths.

 ## Database
 Using mysql